thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

 You will need service files for tedge\_agent and tedge\_mapper.
 For example:

-> Note that, for Cumulocity, the `tedge connect` command expects three service files called: mosquitto, tedge-agent and tedge-mapper-c8y
+> Note that, for Cumulocity IoT, the `tedge connect` command expects three service files called: mosquitto, tedge-agent and tedge-mapper-c8y

 For the `tedge-agent` service an example file is the following:
 > FILE: /etc/init.d/tedge-agent